exercism/v3/languages/csharp/exercises/concept/nested-types/.docs/instructions.md

 Some "other" developers have been working on the remote control car project (TODO cross-ref-tba).
 You have been called in to clean up the code.

-## 1. Separate concerns betwen the car itself and the telemetry system
+## 1. Separate concerns between the car itself and the telemetry system

 Refactor the `RemoteControlCar` class to move to separate out telemetry methods and properties.